ga4gh/data-security/AAI/AAIConnectProfile.md

  "scope": "openid <ga4gh-spec-scopes>"
 }
 ```
--   iss: MUST be able to be appended with .well-known/openid-configuration to
+-   `iss`: REQUIRED.
+MUST be able to be appended with
-    get spec of Broker.
+    .well-known/openid-configuration to get spec of Broker.

--   sub: authenticated user unique identifier.
+-   `sub`: REQUIRED.
+Authenticated user unique identifier.

--   idp: (optional) SHOULD contain the IDP the user used to auth with.
+-   `idp`: OPTIONAL.
+SHOULD contain the IDP the user used to auth with.
     A non-normative example is "google".
 This does not have to be unique and
     can be used just to help inform if that is what a data owner or data holder
     needs.

--   aud: MUST contain the Oauth Client ID of the relying party except when
+-   `aud`: REQUIRED.
+MUST contain the Oauth Client ID of the relying party.
-    allowing the token to be used as an open federation Embedded Token where
-    `aud` MUST NOT be included.
-When included, it MAY contain other strings or
-    identifiers as well.

--   iat: time issued.
+-   `iat`: REQUIRED.
+Time issued.

--   exp: time expired.
+-   `exp`: REQUIRED.
+Time expired.

--   jti: RECOMMENDED. a unique identifier for the token as per
+-   `jti`: RECOMMENDED. a unique identifier for the token as per
     [RFC7519 Section 4.1.7](https://tools.ietf.org/html/rfc7519#section-4.1.7)

--   scope: scopes verified.
+-   `scope`: REQUIRED.
+Includes verified scopes.
 MUST include "openid".
-Will also include any
+Will also
-    `<ga4gh-spec-scopes>` needed for the GA4GH compliant environment (e.g.
+    include any `<ga4gh-spec-scopes>` needed for the GA4GH compliant environment
-    "ga4gh" is the [scope for RI
+    (e.g. "ga4gh" is the [scope for RI
     claims](https://github.com/ga4gh-duri/ga4gh-duri.github.io/blob/master/researcher_ids/RI_Claims_V1.md#requirement-7)).

 #### Claims sent to Data Holder by a Broker via /userinfo